Are you dealing with a landlord from hell?

 If a landlord has multiple tenants in the same property, all tenants should be treated equally.
 This means giving them the same rights and privileges, so check if this applies to you.
 A tenant should also look for a clause that states that the landlord is responsible for making the unit habitable, as this is mandatory in any lease.

 Even if you see an illegal clause, this does not mean that the lease must immediately be considered void.
 Only an attorney can gauge if these clauses will be considered void in accordance to state laws.

-Just as much as tenants want to deal with reasonable landlords, landlords also prefer renting out their units to tenants that will not be problematic.
-However, some tenants have this misconception that a landlord cannot refuse to rent out their property to someone who is interested.
+Just as much as tenants want to deal with reasonable landlords, they also prefer renting out their units to tenants that will not be problematic.
+However, some tenants have this misconception that they cannot refuse to rent out their property to someone who is interested.

-Landlords are involved in a business, so they have the right to refuse to rent out their units to certain people, but only to some extent.
-In particular, landlords are not allowed to reject potential tenants due to reasons that can be considered discriminatory.
-Based on the Fair Housing Act, a landlord is prohibited from refusing to rent to potential tenants based on their:
+They are involved in a business, so they have the right to refuse to rent out their units to certain people, but only to some extent.
+In particular, they are not allowed to reject potential tenants due to reasons that can be considered discriminatory.
+Based on the Fair Housing Act, they are prohibited from refusing to rent to potential tenants based on their:

 - National origin